Furnace Repair Checklist

 - Make sure the program is set to the correct day and time and is set to “run.”
 If you’re having a hard time turning off the setting, set the temperature with the up/down arrows and pressing the “hold” button.
-This will force the heat to turn on if thermostat settings are an issue.
+This will cause the furnace to turn on if thermostat is causing an issue.

 - Set the temperature setting to 5 degrees above the room temperature.